falkr/ttm4115/pages/unit-7-comm/teamwork-1.md

 Document your achievement in your document.

 :delivery: Put the document of your unit on Teams, into the folder for this week.

-# Reflection

-### Team Reflection for This Unit

-* Add another section to the team reflection document, just like every week.

-### Individual Reflection

-* Fill out the <a href="https://forms.office.com/Pages/ResponsePage.aspx?id=cgahCS-CZ0SluluzdZZ8BSxiepoCd7lKk70IThBWqdJUQUQxNEVLOTBZMDZGNkJBM1Y2NjZCTzhWSi4u" class="arrow">individual reflection survey</a>.
-* Copy the answers into a document that you maintain on your own.
-* Add any additional observations to your reflection diary.